jacentino/SqlFun/README.md

 ## Supported databases
 In its core SqlFun does not use any features specific to some db provider, so it works with all ADO.NET providers.

-There are two extensions, enabling provider-specific features:
+There are three extensions, enabling provider-specific features:
 * the extension for MS SQL, that allows to use table valued parameters
-* the extension for PostgreSQL, making use of array parameters possible
+* the extension for PostgreSQL, making use of array parameters possible and adding more comfortable version of Bulk Copy
+* the extension for Oracle, adding some adaptations, like binding parameters by name, and allowing to user array parameters

 ## How it works
 Most of us think about data access code as a separate layer.
 We don't like to spread SQL queries across all the application.